ahmedchtioui1920/cybersecurity-journey/Day04_Burp_WebBasics/README.md

 # Day 04 – Web Basics & Burp Suite

-This folder contains detailed study material on web technologies and Burp Suite for beginners in offensive security.
+This folder contains structured learning content and notes from Day 04 of the Offensive Security Werkstudent Preparation Plan.

-## Topics Covered
+## 📘 Topics Covered

-- HTTP/S protocol, methods, status codes
-- Web forms, cookies, and headers
+- Web Basics (HTTP, Requests/Responses)
-- Burp Suite setup and key tools: Proxy, Repeater, Intruder
+- Burp Suite Setup and Manual Testing
-- Example intercepts and manual testing
+- Real-World XSS Example (Manual)
-- Cheat sheet and completed usage examples

-Targeted for beginners preparing for Pentesting and Red Teaming tasks.
+- Tools: Proxy, Repeater, Intruder, Decoder

+## 📂 Files

+- `burp_suite_notes.md`: Detailed notes and cheatsheet from the TryHackMe module
+- `README.md`: Overview of the day's topic

+## ⏱️ Estimated Study Time
+6 hours total, including hands-on practice and note writing.

+---

+🔐 **Use responsibly.
+Only test systems you are authorized to.